-We argued above that our study comes close to a natural experiment; voters who experienced an inflow of refugees (the treatment) were similar to voters who did not experience an inflow of refugees.
+We argued above that our study comes close to a natural experiment; voters who experienced an inflow of asylum seekers (the treatment) were similar to voters who did not experience an inflow of asylum seekers.
 With our individual-level panel data we were already able to take unobserved time-stable heterogeneity into account.
 With a natural experiment, unobserved time-varying heterogeneity (including pre-treatment trends in PVV support) is not likely to have biased our results.
 However, we acknowledge that group differences may have occurred by chance and that the distribution of asylum seekers may not have been perfectly random.
 As a robustness test, we therefore used a nonparametric pre-processing matching approach on the sample which we used to estimate our fixed effects models.
 We used a binary treatment variable (increase in exposure = 1) in the matching procedure.
 The pre-treatment covariates on which we perform a nearest neighbours match are: age, gender, education, threat, contact, ethnic density in neighbourhood and socio-economic status of the neighbourhood.
 Matching our data leads to a somewhat stronger estimated impact of exposure to asylum seekers in crisis ASCs (Table A3 and A5, Appendix).

 Following the suggestion of an anonymous reviewer, we also estimated a Difference in Differences estimator.
 The traditional DiD model for individual-level panel data with additional time-constant covariates ci is: